Greta Garbo: Relationships

+Garbo once said: "If I were ever to love anyone, it would be Mauritz Stiller."

-Recent biographers and others have speculated that because it can be assumed she had intimate relationships with women as well as men, Garbo was bisexual, even "predominantly lesbian."
+Recent biographers and others have speculated that because it can be assumed she had intimate relationships with women as well as men, Garbo was bisexual, possibly even "predominantly lesbian".
 In 1927, Garbo was introduced to stage and screen actress Lilyan Tashman, and they may have had an affair, according to some writers.
 Silent film star Louise Brooks stated that she and Garbo had a brief liaison the following year.

 In 1931, Garbo befriended the writer and acknowledged lesbian Mercedes de Acosta, whom she met through Salka Viertel, and, according to Garbo's and de Acosta's biographers, began a sporadic and volatile romance.

-The two remained friends—with ups and downs—for almost 30 years, during which time Garbo wrote de Acosta 181 letters, cards, and telegrams, now at the Rosenbach Museum & Library in Philadelphia.
+The two remained friends—with ups and downs—for almost 30 years, during which time Garbo wrote de Acosta 181 letters, cards, and telegrams, now at the Rosenbach Museum and Library in Philadelphia.
 Garbo's family, which controls her estate, has made only 87 of these items publicly available.

 In 2005, Mimi Pollak's estate released 60 letters Garbo had written to her in their long correspondence.
 Several letters suggest she may have had romantic feelings for Pollak for many years.
 After learning of Pollak's pregnancy in 1930, for example, Garbo wrote: "We cannot help our nature, as God has created it.
 But I have always thought you and I belonged together."
 In 1975, she wrote a poem about not being able to touch the hand of her friend with whom she might have been walking through life.

 Death

 Garbo was successfully treated for breast cancer in 1984.
 Towards the end of her life, only Garbo's closest friends knew she was receiving six-hour dialysis treatments three times a week at The Rogosin Institute in New York Hospital.
 A photograph appeared in the media in early 1990, showing Koger assisting Garbo, who was walking with a cane, into the hospital.

-Garbo died on 15 April 1990, aged 84, in the hospital, as a result of pneumonia and renal failure.
+Garbo died on Easter Sunday, 15 April 1990, aged 84, in the hospital, as a result of pneumonia and renal failure.
 Daum later claimed that towards the end, she also suffered from gastrointestinal and periodontal ailments.

-Garbo was cremated in Manhattan, and her ashes were interred nine years later in 1999 at Skogskyrkogården Cemetery just south of her native Stockholm.
+Garbo was cremated and her ashes were interred nine years later in 1999 at Skogskyrkogården Cemetery just south of her native Stockholm.